A Trusted Friend in a Complicated World

 Khilenko Anastasiia/Shutterstock

 “Pugs are totally devoted to their families,” says DiNardo, who adds that these cuties are also easygoing and even-tempered.
-So whether you’re a family of two or ten, have no other pets or a pack of dogs, live in the sticks or in a big city, your pug will probably adjust with no problem.
+So whether you’re a family of two or 10, have no other pets or a pack of dogs, live in the sticks or in a big city, your pug will probably adjust with no problem.
 Pugs love to curl up next to you, but they’re also playful—so give your pup a chance to burn off some calories with games or brisk walks.
+Need more pug cuteness?
+Check out these adorable pug mixes.

-Dogs need to be well socialized to ensure they’re happy, confident, and well-adjusted for life, says DiNardo.
-“That means your dog should become acclimated to all types of sights, sounds, and smells in a positive manner,” she explains.
-To increase these odds and to decrease the odds of biting, it’s helpful to get your puppy before he’s 14 weeks old from a reputable breeder (not a puppy mill), says Dr. Houpt.
-Next, take to your dog to a puppy kindergarten class, and follow that up with an obedience class that stresses positive reinforcement.
-Don’t miss these 14 red flags that signal an untrustworthy breeder.
+Dogs need to be socialized well to ensure they’re happy, confident and well-adjusted, says DiNardo.
+“That means your dog should become acclimated to all types of sights, sounds and smells in a positive manner,” she explains.
+To do this, it’s helpful to get your puppy before it’s 14 weeks old from a reputable breeder (not a puppy mill), says Dr. Houpt.
+Next, take your dog to a puppy kindergarten class and follow that up with an obedience class that stresses positive reinforcement.